Over the last five years, the phrase “skills gap” has entered the popular vocabulary.

 One of the key findings of this research is that the skills gap in manufacturing isn’t limited to high-tech positions or job titles with digital buzz words in them.
 Many manufacturers struggle to find workers with adequate experience in fabrication, machining, and assembly.

-An Analysis of the skills gap in MFG
+An analysis of the skills gap in manufacturing

 In manufacturing there are two forces leading to a concrete, measurable workforce skills gap.

 First, experienced manufacturing workers are retiring at a higher rate than new workers are entering.